How To Dress For An Interview

 The top 3 reasons why people leave their jobs are;

-We touched on this on our toxic culture piece but it bears repeating.
+We touched on this in our toxic culture piece but it bears repeating.
 Your culture is so important when it comes to keeping your staff.
 It also needs to be said that your culture does not to be toxic (that is just an extreme case) for it not to suit your staff.
 This is why it’s so important to interview for culture fit as well as technical fit.
-If you hire carelessly with no regards to culture, you may bring in people over time who change the culture.
-This can lead to loss of staff over time.
+If you hire carelessly with no regard to culture, you may bring in people over time who change the culture.
+This can lead to loss of staff overtime.

-Management styles are varied and those of you who are active on professional networks like LinkedIn will see that there has been a movement in recent years towards a more hands off management style.
+Management styles are varied and those of you who are active on professional networks like LinkedIn will see that there has been a movement in recent years towards a more hands-off management style.
 This has been termed macro-management.
 But you need to be aware that this does not mean you leave your staff to it and let them get on with it.
-In fact this can lead to lack of support and staff burnout if they feel like they are being overwhelmed.
+In fact, this can lead to a lack of support and staff burnout if they feel like they are being overwhelmed.
 On the flip side, you have micro-management whereby you are looking over the shoulder of your workforce.
 Not only does this usually lead to reduced productivity, it often leads to your more capable staff leaving as they feel you don’t trust them.
-You need to strike the balance between on hands and hands off with your staff.
+You need to strike the balance between hands and hands-off with your staff.

 Profile of | SAM BARRETT | Recruiter and Writer

 Hey!
 My name is Sam Barrett and I am an honours graduate from Trinity College Dublin who studied natural science, including botany.
 Upon deciding that academia was not for me, I moved to London to work in architecture recruitment and that was the first time I had exposure to landscape architecture, both soft and hard.
 The day before I moved to London, I had my first book launch and so began my interesting career of being a recruiter and an author.